 A late goal and surge of pressure could not salvage a point for Wanderers as they lost for the first time on their travels to Morecambe.
 The home side, with two straight wins in cup competitions under their belts, took the lead in the 27th minute when Steve Old headed home a corner.
 Their lead was doubled after former Wanderer Garry Thompson's cross from the left was only partially cleared and Adam McGurk fired the ball low into the corner of the Wycombe net.
 Wanderers improved in the second-period but took until the 82nd minute to see a glimmer of hope - substititute Paris Cowan-Hall's cross seeing Adebayo Akinfenwa head home for his 10th goal of the season.
 Akinfenwa went close to equalising with another header two minutes later, while Craig Mackail-Smith and Nick Freeman also went close but it wasn't to be.
 Wanderers have now gone five games without victory in the League but remain in 7th place in the table.

-Morecambe 2 Wycombe 1 - stats and reaction to follow
+Final Score: Morecambe 2 Wycombe 1

-HOME TIE IN FA CUP|
+HOME TIE IN FA CUP

 (Monday 6th November 2017)